Deli Style Broccoli Salad

-This Crunchy Broccoli Salad combines a variety of crunchy vegetables along with sweet raisins, dried cranberries, salty sunflower seeds, and a delicious creamy cider coleslaw dressing. Ā Whether enjoying as a side dish for dinner or a healthy lunch, this salad’s a winner!
+This Deli Style Broccoli Salad recipe combines a variety of crispy veggies along with sweet raisins, dried cranberries, salty sunflower seeds, and is tossed with a delicious creamy cider coleslaw dressing.
+Whether enjoying it as a side dish or as a healthy lunch, this salad is a winner!

 Let’s get started!